lionhead94/Splinesurf_libigl/README.md

 ## Build and run

-To build the project it's sufficient to move into the `build` folder and run
+To build the project it's sufficient to create a `build` folder, move into it and run

 ``` bash
 cmake ..